 Cast the net as far as possible.
-To find the best person for the task, you’ll need to look beyond your immediate friends, family and existing volunteers.
+To find the best person for the task, you’ll need to look at your immediate friends, family and existing volunteers, and beyond.

 Hopefully, you’ll now you have a list of names of potential volunteers.
 Recruiting long-term works when you get the right people matched with the right roles and tasks, they enjoy it and they’re likely to want to stay.

 Be brave and ask the person you want for the task directly, in person.
 The worst that can happen is they say no.

 Be upfront about the task as well as what’s in it for them and for the group.